mimblewimble/grin-pm/financials/reports/funding_transparency_2023Q1.md

 ### Disposable funds (TBD April 1st)

-At the end of March 31 2023, the status of Grin's disposable funds were as follows:
+At the end of March 31 2023, the status of Grin OC's disposable funds were as follows:

 Currency | Amount | USD x-rate March 31 2023 | USD Equivalent | Wallet address(es)
 |---|---:|---:|---:|---|